spren9er/tilez/README.md

 - easy-to-use (declare your layout in a simple manner)
 - light-weight (does not add more than a few KB to your code base)
 - flexible (can be used as SVG, HTML or renderless components)
-- reactive (all tiles adapt to root tile changes)
+- reactive (all tiles adapt to changes of root tile)
-- free of dependencies (except of Svelte)
+- free of dependencies (except for Svelte)
-- opinionated (the way the layout algorithm works when not enough space is available, see [here](#notes-on-rendering-algorithm))
+- opinionated (the way the layout algorithm works, especially when not enough space is available, see [here](#notes-on-rendering-algorithm))

 ## Installation